falkirks/mcperadar/README.md

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-Scan for MCPE servers in local network.
+Scan for Minecraft Pocket Edition (MCPE) servers in local network.
+This includes vanilla MCPE clients and PocketMine servers.

 > This library allows you to find MCPE **servers** on your local network.
 These "servers" may be referred to as "clients", as they are clients on the mcperadar application.
 This might be a bit confusing.